Submissions

 If you would like to understand more about why we make this charge, please see below, or read our blog here.

-Please email your submission to our Associate Editor, David Herring, via ditheringchaps@gmail.com
+Please email your submission to our Lead Editor, David Herring, via ditheringchaps@gmail.com

 In the body of your email, please include: